huachaohuang/awesome-dbdev/README.md

 - [Paxos Made Live - An Engineering Perspective](papers/replication/paxos-made-live.pdf) (PODC, 2007)

-  This paper describes the experience of building Chubby, a fault-tolerant storage system using the Paxos consensus algorithm.
+  This paper presents the experience of building Chubby, a fault-tolerant storage system using the Paxos consensus algorithm.

 - [There Is More Consensus in Egalitarian Parliaments](papers/replication/epaxos.pdf) (SOSP, 2013)

-  This paper describes the design and implementation of Egalitarian Paxos (EPaxos), a new distributed consensus algorithm based on Paxos that achieves uniform load balancing across all replicas.
+  This paper presents the design and implementation of Egalitarian Paxos (EPaxos), a new distributed consensus algorithm based on Paxos that achieves uniform load balancing across all replicas.

 - [Paxos Quorum Leases: Fast Reads Without Sacrificing Writes](papers/replication/paxos-quorum-leases.pdf) (SOCC, 2014)

-  This paper describes *quorum leases*, a technique that allows Paxos-based systems to perform consistent local reads on multiple replicas.
+  This paper presents *quorum leases*, a technique that allows Paxos-based systems to perform consistent local reads on multiple replicas.

 - [In Search of an Understandable Consensus Algorithm](papers/replication/raft.pdf) (USENIX, 2014)

-  This paper introduces Raft, a consensus algorithm for managing a replicated log.
+  This paper presents Raft, a consensus algorithm for managing a replicated log.
 Raft produces a result equivalent to Paxos, and it is as efficient as Paxos, but its structure is different from Paxos.
 Raft is more understandable than Paxos and also provides a better foundation for building practical